G. P. Pillai: Social activism

 He came back from London and established the newspaper The Madras Standard.
 It became Mahatma Gandhi's platform to write about the grievances of Indians in South Africa.
 During his stay in Madras, he drafted the Travancore Memorial (also known as Malayali Memorial) in 1891, a memorandum to the Maharaja of Travancore seeking fair share of jobs to Malayali youth in government services.
 He was an inspiration for Padmanabhan Palpu to draft the Ezhava Memorial.
 He played key role in inspiring the youth to rebel against the autocratic administration of the Diwan of Travancore.
 He became one of the secretaries of the Indian National Congress.
 Gandhi mentioned Pillai in his autobiography: "The greatest help here came to me from G. Parameswaran Pillai, the editor of the ‘Madras Standard".

 Pillai is often credited as a mentor to Gandhi and as the "father of political agitation at erstwhile Travancore".
 In 1896, he took a letter from Swami Vivekananda to Sister Nivedita seeking her help to present the backwardness of the Thiyyas of Malabar before the British Parliament.
 He has stood for freedom, human dignity, and equal opportunity.

-He is the he only Malayali whom Mahatma Gandhi has mentioned in his autobiography.
+He is the only Malayali whom Mahatma Gandhi has mentioned in his autobiography.
 He has associated with Gandhi to present a case about Indians in South Africa.
 Gandhi assigned him with the case while he was studying at Inns of Court in London.
 During his stay in Madras, he regularly wrote in The Hindu, The Mail, and The Madras Standard.
 He was one of the founders of the temperance movement.
 In 1902, he returned to Travancore and enrolled as barrister at High Court of Travancore.
 He declined the offer to become a judge and was one of the leaders of the bar.
-According to Eardley Norton, "with him [Pillai] died a brave unselfish spirit, not lightly to be deterred from the sense of public duty by threats of social ostracism or the loss of official favour".
+According to Eardley Norton, "with him (Pillai) died a brave unselfish spirit, not lightly to be deterred from the sense of public duty by threats of social ostracism or the loss of official favour".